woshibide/wshbd/README.md

 [x] - custom page loader

-[ ] - projects add alike projects section
+[x] - projects add alike projects section
 [ ] - index post works a something or a something section?
-[ ] - something
 [ ] - archive add boolean to declare if project is to be used in the website [ ] - tolstoi images to normalize
-[ ] - archive in mobile to normalize layout
+[x] - archive in mobile to normalize layout
 [ ] - animations
-[ ] - in archive 'what' to normalize
 [ ] - personal website it should be
 [x] - certifi should work
 [x] - no underline
 [x] - reworked nav
 [ ] - when in something, instead of something else button, when clicked till the end to show new project
+    [ ] - on scroll down / up new project
+[ ] - swipe for something page on mobile
+[ ] - featured preload of the next image
+[ ] - user experience when link accessed from side panel to first hide it

 ==================================================================